cfiebach/Python_For_Psychologists_25-26/lecture/experiments/experiments.md

 ### Materials 📓

-You can download the slides for todays session [here](https://docs.google.com/presentation/d/1KLXxBLYmqjVngjQvrpFvXzaN8Dmr2n0FF2bsNLLm7OI/edit?usp=sharing)
+You can download the slides for todays session [here](https://docs.google.com/presentation/d/1Sjo6YW92Ju_Zk5_glrQZpFsBNYYD88fTy2vYziZ1wR4/edit?usp=sharing)

-Afterwards, you will go through a tutorial by yourself, implementing the presented trial sequence.
-For the tutorial you need to download [this folder](https://drive.google.com/drive/folders/1GYPMI785Ag91dSeUzJtJErToqbScfcXb?usp=sharing).
-It contains all the materials you will need.
+In this session, we will jointly go through a tutorial, implementing a simple rating task - led by Dr. Cosimo Iaia from our research group.
+As homework assignment, you will adjust this experiment to work with different stimuli.

+**Remember: For this, you need to have installed PsychoPy as a stand-alone program!
+The `PsychoPy` code does not and should not be run in jupyter notebooks - we will use `coder`, i.e., a code editor that is provided with `PsychoPy`.**

-### Homework assignment #6
+### Homework assignment #7

-Your sixth and last homework assignment will entail the generation of a “new” psychopy experiment.
+Your next homework assignment will entail the generation of a “new” psychopy experiment.
 You can use the tutorial as a starting point.

-It should include
+Your new experiment should include
 - a trial sequence where some stimulus is presented and a response is collected.
 - this sequence should be repeated multiple times with varying conditions.
 - it should run without crashing and generate an output file.
-- bonus: it should have a dialogue box where partcipants can input e.g., id, age, handedness etc. which will be written to the output file
+- bonus: it should have a dialogue box where partcipants can input e.g., id (initials of your first and last name), age, handedness which will be written to the output file
-- bonus 2: the output file should automatically be named after the participant id
+- bonus 2: the output file should automatically be named after the participant id.

-Save it as a .py file and e-mail it to kallmayer[ at ]psych.uni-frankfurt.de
+Save the experiment script as a .py file that contains your name in its filename.

+#### Part 2:
+Please run the experiment and send the output file also.
+We want to assemble all output files into dataset after the winter holiday and analyze the acquired data.

+#### Submission of Assignment
+Please e-mail both files to fiebach[ at ]psych.uni-frankfurt.de.

-**Deadline is TWO weeks from now**
+**Deadline is Monday, January 12, 2026!**